matthewdyso/Ledgable/README.md

 # Installation
-Step 1: On your android device, navigate to this [link](build/app/outputs/apk/release/app-release.apk)
+Step 1: On your android device, navigate to this [link](https://github.com/matthewdyso/Ledgable/releases/tag/v1.0) Download the Ledgable.apk file.

 Step 2: Accept any prompts you might see about the file being potentially harmful.
 For example, tap Download anyway or OK.